gherka/summarize_two/README.md

 ## Summarize2: visualisation tool for comparing datasets

+Changed branch to be new master (command-line based + tests)

 #### Main features:
 Summarize2 generates an interactive HTML report highlighting key differences between two datasets.
 It has:
 - An intuitive GUI